bbrownekianda/docs/content/docs/platform/rules/general/_index.md

 ##### How to Disable a rule

 ##### Where to place a rule in a list of rules

-Yes, and it is more straightforward than you might think:

 Select the field with the rules.
 On the Rules section, drag and drop the rules in the order you want them.